Open-air museum

-An open-air museum (or open air museum) is a museum that exhibits collections of buildings and artifacts out-of-doors.
+An open-air museum is a museum that exhibits collections of buildings and artifacts outdoors.
 It is also frequently known as a museum of buildings or a folk museum.

 Definition

-Open air is “the unconfined atmosphere…outside buildings...”
+Open air is "the unconfined atmosphere ... outside buildings".
 In the loosest sense, an open-air museum is any institution that includes one or more buildings in its collections, including farm museums, historic house museums, and archaeological open-air museums.
-Mostly, 'open-air museum is applied to a museum that specializes in the collection and re-erection of multiple old buildings at large outdoor sites, usually in settings of recreated landscapes of the past, and often include living history.
-They may, therefore, be described as building museums.
+Mostly, "open-air museum" is applied to a museum that specializes in the collection and re-erection of multiple old buildings at large outdoor sites, usually in settings of recreated landscapes of the past, and often including living history.
+Such institutions may, therefore, be described as building museums.
 European open-air museums tended to be sited originally in regions where wooden architecture prevailed, as wooden structures may be translocated without substantial loss of authenticity.

 Common to all open-air museums, including the earliest ones of the 19th century, is the teaching of the history of everyday living by people from all segments of society.